dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 behavior must do the same.
 This tight coupling reveals everything, but false positives abound.

+- in the above, position, field of view and orientation describe conformational changes.
+  - configurational entropy is moreso about

 As a sociophysical system progresses, you can keep track of the amount of time specific "molecular" configurations of participants spent connected.
 This forms a kind of combinatorially-derived entropy -- but